 Given these statistics, it seems reasonable to assume that there could be a boom in the need for LGBT retirement community options.
 Over the past ten years, many projects have started, but most never made it out of the planning stages.
 The recession and real estate bust that occurred in the late 2000s scuttled some projects.
 But the question still remains: how big is the need for LGBT-focused retirement communities, now and in the future?

-When I polled readers of this blog in August, 2013, 30% of the respondents said they would seriously consider living in an LGBT retirement community, and 50% said they might consider it if the community was located in the area they were planning to move to anyway.
+When I polled readers of this website in August, 2013, 30% of the respondents said they would seriously consider living in an LGBT retirement community, and 50% said they might consider it if the community was located in the area they were planning to move to anyway.

 Before we continue, it’s important to distinguish between retirement homes and retirement communities.
-For the purposes of discussion on this blog, a retirement home is a facility in which seniors require some level of assistance, from assisted living to full nursing home care.
+For the purposes of discussion in this article, a retirement home is a facility in which seniors require some level of assistance, from assisted living to full nursing home care.
 In these homes, residents live in rooms or small suites.
 Conversely, retirement communities are those in which the residents maintain their own residence – either a detached home, mobile home, condo, or apartment.
 In the former, residents require some level of medical care or basic living support; in the latter, residents can live independently or with minimal assistance.

 The need for LGBT retirement homes, or at least LGBT-friendly retirement homes, seems clear.
 For years, LGBT retirees have suffered inhumane indignities during their final stages of life.
 For example, same-sex partners have been denied the opportunity to share the same room; staff members who personally object to homosexuality have treated LGBT elders insensitively; finances and benefits normally given to heterosexual partners have been withheld from surviving same-sex partners; and the loneliness and isolation that accompany aging is often compounded by discrimination.
 Many seniors have had to go back into the closet when they entered the senior care system.
 While the situation has improved in recent years, far too many areas of the country are still backward and intolerant in this regard.